mann1mal/ocp-on-aws-content/AMI-Build/README.md

 Steps for configuring a VPC to support this workshop can be found in the "build-ami" doc above.

+The first 12 minutes of the [following bluejeans link](https://redhat.bluejeans.com/playback/s/PRVnPh7BNsK6SjQHFoQjLShFqWev9ALivpMQSzZa6z7EIfLkL9FALKyMIJgHINuf) walks through the creation of the VPC for the workshop environment.

 ## Configure a domain via Route53 to be used in the workshop

 You will also need to allocate a domain in Route53 to be used when provisioning the workshop so the instances can be assigned human readible hostnames.